rhyven/ericlight.com/content/Food/seltzer.md

 * 410g tinned raspberries
 * 310g tinned mandarins

-Method:
+**Method:**

 * Filled keg to 12l line with tap water
 * 2.5kg Dextrose + 6g nutrient into 3 litres of water.
-Heated to 80°
+Heated to 80°C
 * Took off heat, added tin of raspberries and tin of mandarins, including syrup; mashed up a bit
-* Brought temp back up to 75°, and poured it into 16 litres of room temp water
+* Brought temp back up to 75°C, and poured it into 16 litres of room temp water
-* Pitched Kveik yeast at 29°.
-Total 20 litres ish, fermenting at 32°
+* Pitched Kveik yeast at 29°C. Total 20 litres ish, fermenting at 32°C

-Notes:
+**Notes:**

 * Brew finished on 2021-11-24, exactly a week later
 * Kveik ferments much quicker, and very clean; happy